- Prospective Students

 Spanish in the Community

-In Foreign Languages, we highly value the “Community” component of the five teaching standards defined by the American Council on the Teaching of Foreign Languages.
+In World Languages, we highly value the “Community” component of the five teaching standards defined by the American Council on the Teaching of World Languages.
 Our students earn credit through guided and reflective service learning projects and internships.
 Many also choose to volunteer alongside others who speak Spanish, or serve Spanish-speaking populations.

 Service Learning in FLS 2291G and FLS 2292G